UN-Water: History

 1977: The UN's Intersecretariat Group for Water Resources coordinates UN activities on water and has a three-person secretariat in the UN Department of Economic and Social Affairs' (UN-DESA) predecessor in New York.

 1992: The Group is subsumed into the UN Administrative Coordination Committee's (ACC) Subcommittee on Water Resources, which functions for several years before being disbanded.
-Members continued to meet informally to continue collaborating around water issues.
+Members continued to meet informally to continue collaborating on water issues.

 1993: The UN General Assembly designates 22 March as World Water Day.

 2003: UN-Water is established, endorsed by the successor to the ACC: the UN System Chief Executives Board for Coordination.

 2005-2015: UN-Water coordinates the 'Water for Life' International Decade for Action, culminating in the Sanitation Drive to 2015, a campaign to meet the 2000-2015 Millennium Development Goals' sanitation target and end open defecation.

 2012: The Key Water Indicator Portal is launched, backed by a federated database containing data from several UN agencies.

 2013: The UN General Assembly designates 19 November as World Toilet Day.

 2014: UN-Water launches its 2014-2020 Strategy in support of the 2030 Agenda.

+2015: The Integrated Monitoring Initiative for SDG 6 is launched with the aim of reporting on progress on water and sanitation in a coherent and coordinated way, shaped by input from UN-Water's Members and Partners.

-2015: The 2030 Agenda's Sustainable Development Goals are launched and a dedicated goal on water and sanitation is adopted by the UN General Assembly with input from UN-Water's Technical Advice Unit.
+2015: The 2030 Agenda's Sustainable Development Goals are launched and a dedicated goal on water and sanitation is adopted by the UN General Assembly with input from UN-Water's Technical Advisory Unit.

-2016: The Integrated Water Monitoring initiative is launched with the aim of reporting on progress on water and sanitation in a coherent and coordinated way.

-2017: "Why Waste Water" was the 2017 World Water Day theme emphasizing both the importance of not wasting water, as well as new policy initiatives around waste water.
+2018: UN-Water produces the first SDG 6 Synthesis Report on Water and Sanitation, presenting the global status of SDG 6 and other water-related targets, and exploring interlinkages within SDG 6 and the wider 2030 Agenda.

+2019: UN-Water creates the SDG 6 Data Portal, bringing together data on all the SDG 6 global indicators and other key parameters, and tracks overall progress.

+2020: UN-Water launches the SDG 6 Global Acceleration Framework.

+2023: UN 2023 Water Conference takes place.

+2024: The UN System-wide Strategy for Water and Sanitation is launched.